sonnyit/java-interview/FrameworkAndLibraries/Spring.md

 ---
 1. ##### What is Spring? [&#10548;](#spring)

+  Spring is an open source development framework for Enterprise Java.
+The core features of the Spring Framework can be used in developing any Java application, but there are extensions for building web applications on top of the Java EE platform.
+Spring framework targets to make Java EE development easier to use and promote good programming practice by enabling a POJO-based programming model.

 1. ##### What are benefits of Spring Framework? [&#10548;](#spring)

+  * **Lightweight:** Spring is lightweight when it comes to size and transparency.
+The basic version of spring framework is around 2MB.
+  * **Inversion of control (IOC):** Loose coupling is achieved in Spring, with the Inversion of Control technique.
+The objects give their dependencies instead of creating or looking for dependent objects.
+  * **Aspect oriented (AOP):** Spring supports Aspect oriented programming and separates application business logic from system services.
+  * **Container:** Spring contains and manages the life cycle and configuration of application objects.
+  MVC Framework: Spring’s web framework is a well-designed web MVC framework, which provides a great alternative to web frameworks.
+  * **Transaction Management:** Spring provides a consistent transaction management interface that can scale down to a local transaction and scale up to global transactions (JTA).
+  * **Exception Handling:** Spring provides a convenient API to translate technology-specific exceptions (thrown by JDBC, Hibernate, or JDO) into consistent, unchecked exceptions.

 1. ##### What is IOC or inversion of control? [&#10548;](#spring)